 In other words, Revolutionary Goals NOT rational ones.

 Design the grandest, highest, most perfect vision of your goal in your mind THEN take daily action to make that goal become a reality.

 Set a revolutionary goal TODAY.
 Don’t wait for New Year or for after Christmas.

-Set it today and you’ll have a couple of weeks toward your goal in the bag before the first day of 2019.
+Set it today and you’ll be a month closer to your goal than starting the first day of next year.